RoyMahlab/GRU-LSTM-FED/README.md

-# GRU-LSTM-FED
+# GRU-LSTM-FED - Description
-Python implementation NASDAQ-100 price prediction using FED's assets.
+Python implementation for NASDAQ-100 price prediction using FED's assets.
 ![image](https://user-images.githubusercontent.com/66019798/123539089-ac170280-d740-11eb-8720-c61655529faa.png)

+# Reference
-Based on the work "Predicting Stock Price using LSTM model, PyTorch" by Taron Zakaryan, Paris, Île-de-France, France Project site can be found here: https://www.kaggle.com/taronzakaryan/predicting-stock-price-using-lstm-model-pytorch
+Based on the work "Predicting Stock Price using LSTM model, PyTorch" by Taron Zakaryan, Paris, Île-de-France, France.

+Project site can be found here: https://www.kaggle.com/taronzakaryan/predicting-stock-price-using-lstm-model-pytorch

+# Agenda
 The Federal Reserve System (also known as the Federal Reserve or simply the Fed) is the central banking system of the United States of America.

 Since the corona-virus pandemic broke, the United States Federal Reserve